ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

-We're done with improving accessibility for keyboard-only users.
+We are done with improving accessibility for keyboard-only users.
 Try it out yourself by pressing `tab`, `tab + shift`, and `esc` in the form.

 ## Improving the UI functionalities

 When user selects a range (meaning a letter, a word, or a whole document fragment) and presses the abbreviation button, he might expect that his selected text appears automatically in the abbreviation input field.
 Let's add this functionality to our form.

 <info-box>
-As we'll be working with user's selection in the document, it's important to understand what exactly it means in the editor's model.
+As we will be working with user's selection in the document, it's important to understand what exactly it means in the editor's model.
 Read our introduction to {@link framework/guides/architecture/editing-engine#positions-ranges-and-selections positions, ranges and selections}.
 </info-box>

 In order to display the text from the user's selection in the form field, we need to first grab and concatenate all text from the selected range.
 If the user selects a couple of paragraphs, a heading, and an image, we need to go through all the nodes, and use only the ones containing text.